Download Magisk APK - Latest Version for Android with Magisk Manager App

 This is basically a root process to modify the system without actually changing its system files.
-What it simply does is, modify the boot image and not the real system partitions files of the system which helps in bypassing the annoying google SafetyNet API.
+What it simply does is modify the boot image and not the real system partition files of the system, which helps in bypassing the annoying Google SafetyNet API.
 SafetyNet is Google's fence of security to protect Android devices from malicious threats.
+The Magisk APK supported Android versions are from 5.0 to the latest.

-When the app is rooting the android device instead of altering system partition files, this app alters the system boot image and this is so that it can easily slip past Google's SafetyNet check and avoid getting blocked.
+When the app is rooting the Android smart device instead of altering system partition files, Magisk root alters the system boot image.
+This specific function enables Magisk to work in a unique way to root Android devices.
 Magisk APK is based on SuperSU but works in a completely different manner.
 It is an open-source rooting application and a root brokering manager.

-Whenever you want to root your android device the first thing that hits your mind is SuperSu from Chainfire.
+Whenever you want to root your phone, the first thing that hits your mind is SuperSu from Chainfire.
 This is a famous root method and efficient su binary too.
-That is why many of the Apps developers also suggest this SuperSu over any other app.
+That is why many of the app developers also suggest this SuperSu over any other app.

-SuperSu is the first thing that comes to your mind whenever you want to root your Android device.
+SuperSu is the first thing that comes to your mind whenever you want to root your Android smartphone.
 This is a well-known root method and powerful su binary too.
-Many of the Apps developers recommend this SuperSU app over other options because of its cool features.
+Many of the app developers recommend this SuperSU app over other options because of its cool features.

 Eventually, the confusion arrives with the updates of SuperSu from the application developer.
-SuperSU updates haven’t been announced after it was sold off to a Chinese company by Chainfire when he retired.
+SuperSU updates haven't been announced since it was sold off to a Chinese company by Chainfire when he retired.

 Pros